Nithya Venkat enjoys writing about scientists who have made their mark in science with their outstanding work.

 - The Law of Independent Assortment

 In 1865, Mendel gave two lectures about his findings to the Natural Science Society in Brno.
-They published the results of his studies in their journal “Experiments on Plant Hybrids” in the year 1866.
+They published the results of his studies in their journal “Experiments on Plant Hybrids” in 1866.

 Gregor Mendel’s Late Life